fjyuan/Exporter/README.md

 Exporter
 ========

-Export resources as assetbundles with a VersionManager based on unity3d project.
+Export resources as assetbundles with a VersionManager for unity3d project.

 Features: